admiracloud/admira-containers/README.md

 # admiractl

 admiractl is a system container manager for Linux containers.
-It aims to provide containers as faster alternatives to virtual machines (VMs) with all the functionality necessary to manage those, including hardware resources, OS templates, network and storage, everything in just a single binary/executable which provides both a cli as well as a socket API.
+It aims to provide containers as faster alternatives to virtual machines (VMs), together with all the functionality necessary to manage those, including hardware resources, OS templates, network and storage, everything in just a single binary/executable with access through cli or sockets REST API.

 ## Minimum requirements